Prerequisites

 Make sure to view the Execute tab.
 In the Text segment, click the Bkpt

-(breakpoint) checkbox at address 0x00400000
+(breakpoint) checkbox at address 0x00400000.

-This will set a breakpoint on the syscall
+This will set a breakpoint on the syscall instruction.

 The execution will now halt at the breakpoint (the syscall instruction).